*Updated June 7, 2021.

 The ferry ride takes 90 minutes from Belize City to San Pedro and if you miss it you’ll have to wait at least an hour for the next one.
 On a busy day, it could take you hours to get to the island.
-If you’re on a time crunch, this is NOT the way to go.
+If you’re in a time crunch, this is NOT the way to go.
 Another factor you need to consider when choosing the ferry is bad weather.
-If you get sea sick, don’t opt for the ferry!
+If you get seasick, don’t opt for the ferry!
 Also, boats can be delayed or canceled if the water is too rough.
 Just something to consider.
 If you have time and good weather, the ferry would be a great way to ease into the island life!

 WHAT TO DO:

 While there are plenty of things to do in Ambergris Caye, it’s a good idea to get out and see more of Belize (as a whole).
 Look for tour operators that offer the best prices and have the best reviews.

 Hol Chan Marine Reserve & Shark Ray Alley: I, highly, recommend booking this tour if you’re not a diver.
 We spent a little more than an hour snorkeling in Hol Chan Marine Reserve as our guide pointed out vibrant fish and impressive coral.
 The next stop was Shark Ray Alley where we snorkeled and swam next to massive, 4-7 feet nurse sharks, stingrays, sea turtles, and other big fish.

 Bacalar Chico National Park and Marine Reserve, UNESCO World Heritage Site: This is part of The Belize Barrier Reef Reserve System (BBRRS), which was named a UNESCO World Heritage Site in 1996.
 It’s one of seven protected areas along with: